By Abdel-Azim Osman, CooingEstate.com

 This mismatch in expectations between sellers and buyers has made the market illiquid, and transactions have dried up.
 Of course there are exceptions and some high value properties have managed to maintain their price in dollar terms.

-The biggest problem with Egypt’s real estate resale market is that it is still under developed and most sellers ask for their money upfront.
+The biggest problem with the real estate resale market in Egypt is that it is still under developed and most sellers ask for their money upfront.
 During times of volatility, buyers shy away from paying large amounts.
 So it became very difficult for buyers to accept paying large upfront amounts for resale properties.
 Instead, they moved towards buying new sale properties with relaxed payment terms.

 So what next?